oksusoo1/fireflutter/README.md

 TranslationService.instance.tr('ERROR')
 ```

 ## Tr

 - You can use `Tr` widget to display the translated text.
   - `Tr` widget support all the text properties.

+- Since `Tr` widget is a stream builder listenning changes of the text in realtime database, when translataion texts are updated, `Tr` would re-render immedialy.
+    - Meaning, when `/settings/translation` changes, it will instantly update the text of `Tr` widget.

 ```dart
 Tr('name', style: ...);